If you’re a resident of California, you probably know the state comes with some confusing gun laws — especially about ARs.

 Theoretically, you can use a blind pin and epoxy to render your collapsible or folding stock immobile, but there are items available that are specifically designed to convert your favorite folding or telescopic stock to a fixed stock.

-Range Roll’s Stock-Lok allows you to convert your collapsible stock to a fixed stock without drilling, pinning, or otherwise damaging your stock, so you can easily change it back if you leave the state.
+Strike Industries Stock Stop allows you to convert your collapsible stock to a fixed stock without drilling, pinning, or otherwise damaging your stock, so you can easily change it back if you leave the state

 With that said, some people think it’s safer to just go with a fixed stock.